Core Concepts

 Complete guide to integrating ExeWatch into your Delphi applications.

-Step 1 Download SDK and Get API Key
+Step 1 Download SDK for Your App Type

 Step 2 Initialize at Startup